phillbooth/HealthCareApp/README.md

 - **Database**: Use relational databases like MySQL or PostgreSQL with Laravel's Eloquent ORM for secure and efficient data handling.

 ### Security and Compliance
-- **OAuth 2.0**: Secure APIs using OAuth 2.0 authentication protocol.
+- **OAuth 2.0**: Secure APIs using the OAuth 2.0 authentication protocol.
 - **HIPAA and GDPR Compliance**: Ensure data handling complies with HIPAA and GDPR, including data encryption, regular security audits, and access control.

 ### Performance and Scalability